(June-August 1957)

 Turok; Andar; Ski-Yu (their pet wolf); Wind Racer (their primitive horse)

-Writer Gaylord Du Bois expands the Turok family to four, with the addition of Wind Racer, their horse.
-"Trapped in a deep canyon in the Carlsbad area of New Mexico, Turok and Andar, two Indian youths, have met ancient forms of life which have disappeared from all other parts of the world."
-They scale the cliff seeking escape from the canyon, only to find more cliffs.
-Andar snaps a ligament when he twists his ankle, and Turok goes in search of wood for a crutch.
-They are pre-columbian Indians, ignorant of the horse, which has not yet been introduced to the New World.
-Turok encounters primitive horses, his first encounter of an equine nature.
-He breaks the horse, so Andar can have "a four-legged crutch," and names it Wind Racer.
-Meanwhile, Andar and Ski-Yu fight off a Dimetrodon.
-They all take refuge in a boxed in area.
-Turok scales the cliff to the top, and freedom, out of the canyon at last!
-He reurns for Andar, an earthquake brings the canyon walls crashing, and escape is forever cut off.
-Ski-Yu and Wind Racer flee the tumbling rocks.
-Then, "Look, Andar!
-Wind Racer came back --- back to our camp!
-He is glad to see us!"
+Turok and Andar scale a cliff to escape from the canyon, but find more cliffs.
+Andar snaps a ligament when he twists his ankle, and Turok searches for wood for a crutch.
+Turok encounters primitive horses, his first encounter with equines.
+He breaks a horse, so Andar can have "a four-legged crutch," naming it Wind Racer.
+Andar and Ski-Yu fight off a Dimetrodon.
+All take refuge in a boxed in area.
+Turok scales the cliff to the top, out of the canyon at last!
+He returns for Andar, an earthquake brings the canyon walls crashing.
+Escape is cut off.
+Ski-Yu and Wind Racer flee the rocks but return.

 Indexer Notes

-The Tools of Early Men (Table of Contents)
+The Tools of Early Men (Table of Contents: 6)

 ?